horker/oxyplotcli2/docs/md/New-OxyThreeColorLineSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.ThreeColorLineSeries object that represents a two-color line series.
+Returns an object that represents a two-color line series.